Voldrix/onlyfans-dl-2/README.md

 # OnlyFans Profile Downloader / Archiver v3 ([Voldrix](https://github.com/Voldrix/onlyfans-dl-2) fork)

+## Disclaimer
+This script is for educational purposes only.
+Please respect the content creators' rights and only use the downloaded content for personal use.
+Do not share or distribute the content without the creator's consent.
+OnlyFans is a registered trademark of Fenix International Limited.
+The contributors of this script isn't in any way affiliated with, sponsored by, or endorsed by Fenix International Limited.

+The contributors of this script are not responsible for the end users' actions.
 This tool downloads all photos/videos from OnlyFans profiles, creating a local archive.\
 You must be subscribed to the profile to download their content.\
 Add Telegram Bot to interact with script via messanger's interface (You will need 2 bot (2 BotFather TOKEN) and 1 pair of Telegram App API_ID / API_HASH )